diyarbagis/FlaskNetworkBackup/README.md

 :rocket: **Open http://0.0.0.0:6565 on your browser and get your backup.**

-## If you want to run the app as a service
+## If you want to run the app as a service on your Linux server
 #### Follow these instructions:
 `$ sudo nano /etc/systemd/system/fnetbackup.service `